piglovesyou/graphapp/README.md

 - `./public/**`

-Put all static files such as `favicon.ico` and `robots.txt` here.
+All files located under `public` are served as static files by your application.
+Put files such as `favicon.ico` and `robots.txt` here.

 ### `config` - Configure Application

 - `./config/*`

-You can overrides framework files in `node_modules/uwf/dist/config/{modules}` by placing one with the same file name.
+You can overrides framework files in `config`. `node_modules/uwf/dist/config/{modules}` by placing one with the same file name.

 Example: